 For a wide range of clients innovating in the medical diagnostics and imaging, medical devices, wireless communications, network architecture and security, and e-commerce industries, Paul B. Stephens protects the value of their businesses in all aspects of patent law, including prosecution, counseling, opinions and litigation.
 Clients often come to him with highly complex technological subject matter because of his broad experience and technical proficiency, built on his graduate studies in electrical engineering and advanced research in non-linear phenomena.
-In addition to his client-focused work, Mr. Stephens’ also serves as Chair of the Firm’s Pro Bono Committee.
+In addition to his client-focused work, Paul also serves as Chair of the firm’s Pro Bono Committee.

 Paul has handled matters in a wide variety of technologies, such as: